percona/community/content/labs/_index.md

 {{% hero-gradient class="dark-purlple" %}}

-Here you can write something motivating or explaining.
-For example, you could talk about the goals or principles of the lab.

-You can also provide contact information.
+We encourage you to think creatively and come up with new ideas.
+Share with us your new products, processes, or services by contacting us at labs@percona.com.

 {{% /hero-gradient %}}

 {{% block class="" %}}
-{{% blogpostsbytags Title="Blog Posts about Labs projects" tags="Labs, labs, Neon, Terraform" %}}
+{{% blogpostsbytags Title="Blog Posts about Labs projects" tags="Labs,labs,Serverless,MySQL,Terraform,PostgreSQL,Postgres" %}}
 {{% /block %}}